 • by gender - women are more susceptible to a lack of this element due to the hormonal characteristics of the body;

-• leading an unhealthy lifestyle in terms of an unbalanced diet: an excess of carbonated drinks, sweets, flour products, coffee, alcohol and fatty foods, as well as foods with an excess of salt (chips, pickles for the winter, etc.);
+• leading an unhealthy lifestyle in terms of unbalanced diet: excess carbonated drinks, sweets, flour products, coffee, alcohol and fatty foods, as well as foods with excess salt (chips, pickles for the winter, etc.);

-• by age - people over 60 need special care for their bones due to the gradual weakening of bone tissue and salt deposition.
+• based on age - people over 60 need special care for their bones due to the gradual weakening of bone tissue and salt deposits.

-On the other hand, even if a person does not fall into any of these categories, he may, on the recommendation of a doctor, decide to take the appropriate medication, especially if he has some of the following symptoms:
+On the other hand, even if a person does not fall into any of these categories, he may, on the advice of a doctor, decide to take appropriate medications, especially if he exhibits some of the following symptoms:

 1. Unexplained anxiety, irritability, insomnia.

-2. Frequent numbness in the arms and legs, frequent cramps, involuntary muscle contractions.
+2. Frequent numbness in the arms and legs, frequent seizures, involuntary muscle contractions.

 4. Brittle nails.